To uninstall an application in the Ubuntu terminal, you can use:

 Now if you start Discord, you’ll notice that you are already logged into your account.
 Surprising, no?

 But this is a feature because some applications like Discord, VirtualBox provide you updates similarly.
 You remove the current version and install the newer one (even if you don’t see this process).
 Since the application configuration files are not touched, you are logged back in without additional effort.

-The apt remove command gives you the option to reuse an application with similar configuration that you used in the past.
+The apt remove command allows you to reuse an application with a similar configuration that you used in the past.

 However, you may not always want it.
 If you configured an application in a bad way and want to start from scratch, the apt purge command is the way to go forward.